 The OCC and FDIC have issued a joint proposal to revise their regulations implementing the Community Reinvestment Act (CRA).
 Although the Federal Reserve, OCC and FDIC, are the primary CRA regulators, the Fed did not join the proposal and presumably will issue a separate proposal.
-Comments on the proposal will be due no later than 60 days after it is published in the Federal Register.
+Comments on the proposal are due by March 9, 2020.

 On January 29, 2020, from 12 p.m. to 1 p.m.
 ET, Ballard Spahr will hold a webinar, “The FDIC’s and OCC’s Proposed CRA Reform: What You Need to Know.”
 Click here to register.